 Moving the Unmovable: Insights from Diego Rivera’s Pan American Unity

-The recent article by researchers at the National Autonomous University of Mexico details the transportation of Diego Rivera’s monumental mural, Pan American Unity, and offers comprehensive insight into one of the most rigorous and practical frameworks to date for moving large-scale, vibration-sensitive artworks.
+A recent article by researchers at the National Autonomous University of Mexico (UNAM) details the transportation of Diego Rivera’s monumental mural, Pan American Unity, and offers comprehensive insight into one of the most rigorous and practical frameworks to date for moving large-scale, vibration-sensitive artworks.
 You can read the full paper here:

 Minimizing Transportation Damage of Murals: Application of Wire Rope Isolators and Real-Time Vibration Monitoring in the Case Study of Diego Rivera’s ‘Pan American Unity’

-The study highlights the innovative approach used: that of combining wire rope isolators with real-time vibration monitoring to reduce risk during transit.
+The UNAM paper highlights an innovative approach used to mitigate the threat posed by vibration: that of combining wire rope isolators with real-time vibration monitoring to reduce risk during extraction and transit.
 As the researchers note in the case study, the passive wire-rope isolation framework achieved up to −20 dB attenuation in the most critical vibration range, dramatically reducing the energy transmitted to the artwork.
-Just as importantly, we employed a human-in-the-loop model, where live sensor feedback enabled Atthowe crews to intervene immediately when vibration thresholds were at risk.
-Atthowe Fine Art Services staff served as project management and on-the-ground hands-on logistics for these moves—providing the art handlers, riggers, drivers, and project managers.
-From crane direction to transport through San Francisco’s complex terrain, our role was to translate in the moment data feedback into strategic, practiced, and careful action.
+Just as importantly, a human-in-the-loop model was employed, where live sensor feedback enabled Atthowe crews to intervene immediately to avoid critical vibration thresholds.
+From meticulous rigging to careful transport through San Francisco’s complex terrain, our role was to translate in-the-moment data feedback into strategic, practiced, and careful action.
+Atthowe Fine Art Services is extremely honored and proud to have partnered with numerous experts, multiple specialized providers, CCSF, and SFMOMA in the successful planning and execution of this important project from start to finish.

 Looking Ahead